 Grants are primarily given, but not limited to, Catholic organizations (including domestic and foreign missions) located in Delaware, New Jersey and Pennsylvania.

 Typically, Grants are given from $500-$15,000, or at the discretion of the Foundation Board of Directors.

 The Foundation Board of Directors meets four times a year in March, June, September and December to review applications and approve Grant awards.

 Grants to individuals, scholarships, endowments and fellowships will not be considered.

 Grants will not be given to supporting organizations having a 509 (a) (3) status under the Internal Revenue Service Code.

-Grants will not be used as reimbursement for previously purchased items.
+Grants will not be used as reimbursement for previously ordered/purchased items.